Updated: May 12, 2020

 Accommodation in Lake Tahoe

 Unfortunately, most accommodation in Lake Tahoe is quite expensive.
-Most cheap hotels have very bad ratings and are not recommended.
-Here are a few options for a cheap stay:
+Most of the cheap hotels have very bad ratings and we only heard of one that is worth staying at.
+Here are our recommendations for an affordable stay:

 Transportation in Lake Tahoe